 The Paganucci Fellows Program offers Dartmouth undergraduates an intensive eight-week education in personal leadership development and social entrepreneurship.
 The Sherman Fairchild Foundation has provided funding for the program since its establishment in 2006.

-“It has been a privilege to develop the Paganucci program almost a decade ago and to direct it since then,” says Richard McNulty, executive director of the Center for Leadership and director of the Paganucci Fellows Program.
+“It has been a privilege to develop the Paganucci program almost a decade ago and to direct it since then,” says Richard McNulty, executive director of Leadership Development at Tuck and director of the Paganucci Fellows Program.
 “It is an honor to know the program will reinforce Paul’s legacy—bearing his name as it serves to prepare our next generation of leaders.”